 After the Bayford’s became the top winners in the EuroMillions in 2012, the first prize reached €190 million for the second time in October 2014.
 The entire prize was scooped by a single ticket holder in Castelo Blanco, Portugal.
 The big winner decided to remain anonymous, but the press revealed that the lucky ticket was purchased from Sobedis Tabacaria in the Alegro Shopping Centre.
-Graça Nunes, the owner of the shop said that this was the first ever jackpot-winning ticket they had ever sold there.
+Graça Nunes, the owner of the shop said that this was the first-ever jackpot-winning ticket they had ever sold there.
 After the news of the big EuroMillions winner, Sobedis Tabacaria has a significant boost in lottery ticket sales.

 Adrian and Gillian Bayford played the lottery on a regular basis and on August 10th, 2012 it paid off in a very big way.
 Much to their surprise, they had all the five main numbers and both Lucky Stars on their ticket.
 They had won the entire jackpot worth €190 million!
 The couple planned to donate generously to charity.
 They also talked about taking a train trip through the Canadian Rockies and going to Disney World with their children.
 However, only 15 months after their record win, the Bayford’s got a divorce.
 Adrian Bayford is still very invested in his movie and music memorabilia shop, which he owned prior to winning the lottery.
 He currently has the largest collection of Lady Gaga memorabilia in the whole of UK.

 The EuroMillions held one of its fantastic SuperDraws on June 7th, 2013, which came with a huge jackpot of €100 million.
 There was no winner that evening and then the jackpot rolled over for another five draws until it reached a whopping €187 million on June 25th, 2013.
 This time, there were two winning tickets for the pot – one from Dublin, Ireland and one from Limburg, Belgium.
-The two lucky winners got an equal share of the prize, worth €93 million.
+The two lucky winners got an equal share of the Euromillions prize, worth €93 million.
 Both winners chose to keep their identities private, but they will always be part of the lottery’s Hall of Fame.

 Colin and Chris Weir have the distinction of being the UK’s biggest EuroMillions winners as the exchange rate at the time netted them £161 million!
 At the time, the Weir’s jackpot win was a jaw-dropping record breaker, turning the Scottish couple into overnight celebrities.
 The couple used part of their winnings to establish a charity organization, The Weir Trust.
 They also bankrolled the Scottish independence referendum, which was ultimately voted down.
 The Weirs made at least one move straight out of the lottery winner playbook: they bought a mansion worth £3.5 million after only a few moments of consideration.

-Anonymous Winners, France and Portugal – €183 million
+Location: France and Portugal

 On February 3rd, 2006, the EuroMillions jackpot reached €183 million after 11 successive rollovers.
 According to the EuroMillions rules of 2006, jackpots could only roll over for 12 draws before the pot had to be won.
 On the 12th and final draw, there were three jackpot winners, two from France and one from Portugal.
 The prize was split evenly between the three winners and each of them got a €61 million share.
 All three of the winners opted to keep their identities private after the win.

-Anonymous Winners – UK, France, Spain, Portugal, Ireland, and Belgium
+Location: UK, France, Spain, Portugal, Ireland, and Belgium

 After the big win in February 2006, the EuroMillions jackpot had another rollover streak.
 The 12th rollover, with a running jackpot of €183 million, took place on November 17th, 2006 and this time there was no first prize winner.
 Since this was a must-be-won draw, the entire jackpot was transferred to the second prize fund and it was split between twenty ticket-holders who matched the 5 main numbers and one of the Lucky Stars.
 Each of them scooped a €9.6 million share of the pot.
 There were 7 winners from the UK, 4 from France, 3 from Spain, 3 from Portugal, 2 from Ireland and 1 from Belgium.